Wolf3s/xbmc4xbox-python/python/Doc/library/re.rst

 Regular Expression Objects
 --------------------------

-.. class:: RegexObject

-   The :class:`RegexObject` class supports the following methods and attributes:
+Compiled regular expression objects support the following methods and
+attributes:

-   .. method:: RegexObject.search(string[, pos[, endpos]])
+.. method:: regex.search(string[, pos[, endpos]])

-      Scan through *string* looking for a location where this regular expression produces a match, and return a corresponding :class:`MatchObject` instance.
+   Scan through *string* looking for a location where this regular expression produces a match, and return a corresponding :ref:`match object
-      Return ``None`` if no position in the string matches the pattern; note that this is different from finding a zero-length match at some point in the string.
+   <match-objects>`.
+Return ``None`` if no position in the string matches the
+   pattern; note that this is different from finding a zero-length match at some point in the string.

    The optional second parameter *pos* gives an index in the string where the search is to start; it defaults to ``0``.
 This is not completely equivalent to slicing the string; the ``'^'`` pattern character matches at the real beginning of the string and at positions just after a newline, but not necessarily at the index where the search is to start.

    The optional parameter *endpos* limits how far the string will be searched; it will be as if the string is *endpos* characters long, so only the characters from *pos* to ``endpos - 1`` will be searched for a match.
-If *endpos* is less than *pos*, no match will be found, otherwise, if *rx* is a compiled regular expression object, ``rx.search(string, 0, 50)`` is equivalent to ``rx.search(string[:50], 0)``.
+If *endpos* is less than *pos*, no match will be found; otherwise, if *rx* is a compiled regular expression object, ``rx.search(string, 0, 50)`` is equivalent to ``rx.search(string[:50], 0)``.

    >>> pattern = re.compile("d")
    >>> pattern.search("dog")     # Match at index 0
    <_sre.SRE_Match object at ...>
    >>> pattern.search("dog", 1)  # No match; search doesn't include the "d"

-   .. method:: RegexObject.match(string[, pos[, endpos]])
+.. method:: regex.match(string[, pos[, endpos]])

-      If zero or more characters at the *beginning* of *string* match this regular expression, return a corresponding :class:`MatchObject` instance.
+   If zero or more characters at the *beginning* of *string* match this regular expression, return a corresponding :ref:`match object <match-objects>`.
    Return ``None`` if the string does not match the pattern; note that this is different from a zero-length match.

-      The optional *pos* and *endpos* parameters have the same meaning as for the :meth:`~RegexObject.search` method.
+   The optional *pos* and *endpos* parameters have the same meaning as for the :meth:`~regex.search` method.

    >>> pattern = re.compile("o")
    >>> pattern.match("dog")      # No match as "o" is not at the start of "dog".
    >>> pattern.match("dog", 1)   # Match as "o" is the 2nd character of "dog".
    <_sre.SRE_Match object at ...>

-      If you want to locate a match anywhere in *string*, use :meth:`~RegexObject.search` instead (see also :ref:`search-vs-match`).
+   If you want to locate a match anywhere in *string*, use :meth:`~regex.search` instead (see also :ref:`search-vs-match`).

-   .. method:: RegexObject.split(string, maxsplit=0)
+.. method:: regex.split(string, maxsplit=0)

    Identical to the :func:`split` function, using the compiled pattern.

-   .. method:: RegexObject.findall(string[, pos[, endpos]])
+.. method:: regex.findall(string[, pos[, endpos]])

    Similar to the :func:`findall` function, using the compiled pattern, but also accepts optional *pos* and *endpos* parameters that limit the search region like for :meth:`match`.

-   .. method:: RegexObject.finditer(string[, pos[, endpos]])
+.. method:: regex.finditer(string[, pos[, endpos]])

    Similar to the :func:`finditer` function, using the compiled pattern, but also accepts optional *pos* and *endpos* parameters that limit the search region like for :meth:`match`.

-   .. method:: RegexObject.sub(repl, string, count=0)
+.. method:: regex.sub(repl, string, count=0)

    Identical to the :func:`sub` function, using the compiled pattern.

-   .. method:: RegexObject.subn(repl, string, count=0)
+.. method:: regex.subn(repl, string, count=0)

    Identical to the :func:`subn` function, using the compiled pattern.

-   .. attribute:: RegexObject.flags
+.. attribute:: regex.flags

    The regex matching flags.
-This is a combination of the flags given to :func:`.compile` and any ``(?...)`` inline flags in the pattern.
+This is a combination of the flags given to :func:`.compile`, any ``(?...)`` inline flags in the pattern, and implicit flags such as :data:`UNICODE` if the pattern is a Unicode string.

-   .. attribute:: RegexObject.groups
+.. attribute:: regex.groups

    The number of capturing groups in the pattern.

-   .. attribute:: RegexObject.groupindex
+.. attribute:: regex.groupindex

    A dictionary mapping any symbolic group names defined by ``(?P<id>)`` to group numbers.
 The dictionary is empty if no symbolic groups were used in the pattern.

-   .. attribute:: RegexObject.pattern
+.. attribute:: regex.pattern

    The pattern string from which the RE object was compiled.

 .. _match-objects: